Anand Pal Singh: Political ambitions

 Anandpal's political ambitions began to take shape in 1999–2000 when he fought the election for Panchayat Samiti member of Sanvrad village.
 He won and later fought the election of Pradhan of Ladnu Panchayat Samiti.
 He was defeated by a margin of two votes by Jagnath Burdak, the son of former cabinet minister Harajiram Burdak.

 In November 2000, the election for Ladnu Panchayat Samiti committees took place.
 Singh and a senior Congress leader at that time came in direct conflict.
 A police case was lodged against Singh for disrupting government work when he did not let a contender file nomination papers.
 Supporters of Singh alleged that this happened under pressure from senior police officers and politicians.
 He was indicted for threatening, extortion and violence to make the case non-bailable.

 Love for guns

 Anandpal was fond of AK-47 rifles.
 When he was arrested at a farm house near Jaipur in 2012, he was found in possession of an AK-47, bullet-proof vests and bullets.
 He allegedly used an AK-47 to fire on policemen at this encounter.

-He was influenced by Anuradha Chaudhary, a mastermind in his gang.
+A number of his underworld acts involved Anuradha Chaudhary, a mastermind in his gang.